nookyo/qubership-workflow-hub/actions/metadata-action/README.md

 - Generates a version string based on templates and tags.
 - Supports custom templates and configuration files.

+### Action Result

+The primary output of this action is a generated version string.
+This string is determined by the branch or tag on which the action was executed, and it is created by applying the corresponding template defined in the configuration file.
+For example, if the action is triggered on the `main` branch, the output might follow the `v{{major}}.{{minor}}.{{patch}}-{{date}}` template, resulting in a string such as `v1.2.3-20250313`.

 ## 📌 Inputs

 | Name                 | Description                              | Required | Default                                               |